ram619prasad/nginx/index.md

 Examples: `add_header Cache-Control public;`, `add_header Pragma public;`

-- `expires` directive can be used for implementing browser cache(asks the browser to download the resource once and use it to prevent the un-necessary requests for static files) by setting te "Cache-Control max-age=<value>" header in every response.
+- `expires` directive can be used for implementing browser cache(asks the browser to download the resource once and use it to prevent the un-necessary requests for static files).

 Example: